 Evening students can earn a certificate in Plumbing Technology by pursuing this program.
 These courses combine classroom and shop experience to provide overall instruction, hands-on training and experience in the practices and skills needed by area-wide employers.
 To earn a certificate in Plumbing Technology, students must complete two courses that encompass the pipefitting and plumbing systems curriculum.
+Upon completion of the program, students will be able to:

-- Join a variety of piping materials, pipes, and fittings. - Install a full drain, waste and vent system, and a properly-sized water supply system with plumbing fixtures.
+- Join a variety of piping materials, pipes, and fittings. - Install a full drain, waste and vent system, and a properlysized water supply system with plumbing fixtures.

-EVENING PROGRAM COURSES EVENING PROGRAM COURSES HOURS PREREQUISITES First Semester PLT0110 Pipefitting Theory and Practice 6 Second Semester PLT0100 Plumbing Systems Theory and Practice 6 Total Technical Credit Hours for Certificate Completion 12
+EVENING PROGRAM COURS ES HOURS PREREQUISITES First Semester PLT0110 Pipefitting Theory and Practice 6 Second Semester PLT0100 Plumbing Systems Theory and Practice 6 Total Technical Credit Hours for Certificate Completion 12